How to Plan a Family Trip to Alexandra and Clyde

 Beside the museum, you’ll find Central Cinema.
 This boutique cinema screens a range of mainstream, art-house, documentaries, and, of course, children’s films.
 Sit back in the comfortable stadium seating in a charming cinema run by volunteers.

 If all else fails, you can always pop into one of the family-friendly cafes of Clyde and Alexandra.
-Check out recommendations in The Foodie Guide to Alexandra & Clyde Y1648.
+Check out recommendations in The Foodie Guide to Alexandra & Clyde.

 Free Family Activities

-For more free activities in the area, check out the 10 Free & Cheap Things to Do in Alexandra & Clyde.
+For more free activities for families in Alexandra, check out the 10 Free & Cheap Things to Do in Alexandra & Clyde.